Saqlain Mushtaq

 Saqlain Mushtaq (born 29 December 1976) is a Pakistani cricket coach and former international cricketer who was the head coach of the Pakistani national cricket team between 2021 and 2022.
 He is best known for pioneering the "doosra", a leg break delivery bowled with an off break action.
 He was the fastest to reach the milestones of 200 and 250 wickets in ODIs.
-Mushtaq made history when he became the first Pakistani to take a hat-trick at a Cricket World Cup, which he did against Zimbabwe during the 1999 tournament.
+Mushtaq was the first Pakistani to take a hat-trick at a Cricket World Cup, which he did against Zimbabwe during the 1999 tournament.

 A right-arm off break bowler, Saqlain played 49 Test matches and 169 One Day Internationals (ODIs) for Pakistan between 1995 and 2004.
 He took 208 Test and 288 ODI wickets and also scored a Test match century, against New Zealand, in March 2001.
 Until 2016, Saqlain was the fastest bowler in the history of ODI cricket to take 100 wickets.

 Early life and family

 Saqlain was born to a government clerk on 29 December 1976, in Lahore into a Punjabi family.
 His ancestral home is in village Chali Khoo in Amritsar district of East Punjab, now in India.
 He has two elder brothers: Sibtain, who also played first-class cricket for Lahore, and Zulqurnain.
 Saqlain played for Govt.
 M.A.O.
 College Lahore for three years and won the championship each year.
 Saqlain never played cricket at school level, but started playing for Zareef Memorial Cricket Club Second Eleven when he was only 13.
 He always wanted to be an off-spinner: "I never wanted to be a quick bowler.
 I was very skinny and never had too much strength in the body."
 Saqlain was coached by Ahmad Hassan and his brothers at the club level.
 At the age of 14, he went to the Govt.
 M.A.O.
 College Lahore, where he was coached by Mumtaz Akhtar Butt.
 He played for the college and won the championship for three consecutive years.

 Mushtaq is a follower of the Deobandi school of thought of Sunni Islam and has been associated with the Tablighi Jamaat movement.
 Saqlain Mushtaq married Sana Mushtaq, a British Pakistani, in December 1998.
 He received his British passport in 2007.
 His daughter, Malika, is married to Pakistani cricketer Shadab Khan.